eldipa/book-of-gehn/posts/crypto/2019-02-03-Cape-Encryption.md

 >>> all_in_alphabet = partial(all_in_alphabet, alphabet=alphabet)
 ```

-Now, we filter out any key which decrypted message does not fit in
+Now, we filter out any key that the decrypted message does not fit in
 out plaintext model.

 Once again we will obtain a **guess**, but a shorter one this time: